 Four layers of weatherproof strips were inserted into each door frame to ensure noise and dirt were shielded from those inside, while beams were inserted into the doors to ensure occupants were protected in the event of a side impact.

 Considering the lengths Lexus went to in its quest to make the world’s finest luxury car, many might have wondered whether it was possible to improve on the first-generation LS.
-Why not click through to the second instalment to see how the introduction of new technology allowed the engineers to accomplished the seemingly impossible.
+Why not click through to the second instalment to see how the introduction of new technology allowed the engineers to accomplish the seemingly impossible?